 Vox amps are known for their “British” sound, which you can hear in many classic rock songs.
 Their amplifiers are popular with guitarists because they give a clear tone and have great distortion options.
 Vox amps produce crunchy distortion that sounds great on rock music.

 Vox amps are also known for its iconic model, the AC30.
 This model was used as the main amp in the Beatles’ touring rig.
 The AC 30 is famous for its jangly tone, and it provides just enough volume to play with a band while also being great for small gigs, rehearsals, and recording.
+They are very good amps, even with a Stratocaster style guitar!

 What Do Vox Amps Sound Like?